Avalee21/deploy-selfhosted-aws/presentation/presentaion.md

 - Comprehensive monitoring and visualization
 - Strong data protection through multiple backup mechanisms

+Slide 1: Title Slide
+"Welcome to our presentation on the AWS Cloud-Based Collaborative Environment.
+Today, I'll be walking you through a secure, integrated platform we've developed for document collaboration, object storage, and comprehensive monitoring."

+Slide 2: What We've Deployed
+"We've implemented three core services that work together to create our collaborative environment:
+First, Cryptpad - a zero-knowledge collaborative document editor with end-to-end encryption that ensures your documents remain private and secure.
+Second, MinIO - an S3-compatible object storage system that provides distributed storage with the reliability and functionality of AWS S3, but with added benefits I'll explain later.
+And finally, Grafana - our comprehensive monitoring platform that gives us complete visibility into how the entire system is performing."

+Slide 3: Architecture Overview
+"Here you can see the overall architecture of our solution.
+Everything is built on a shared VPC with integrated services working together.
+In the center of our design, Cryptpad serves as our front-end collaborative platform, MinIO provides the underlying storage infrastructure, and Grafana monitors everything by pulling metrics from CloudWatch.

 This diagram shows our MinIO storage system in AWS Cloud.
 We built it to be reliable by putting it in two different zones (A and B).
 We set up a shared network (VPC 10.0.0.0/16) as the foundation.
 In each zone, we have a MinIO server running on a small t3.micro computer.
 These servers are in their own networks - Subnet A (10.0.1.0/24) and Subnet B (10.0.2.0/24).
 The MinIO software runs in Docker containers, making it easy to manage.
 Each server has 30GB of storage, giving us 60GB total.